-If you wish to make a complaint, you should contact our Client Services Team on +44 20 7060 5120, or email support@capitalindex.com, or in writing to Capital Index (UK) Ltd, 75 King William St, London, EC4N 7BE.
-If you do not feel that your complaint has been resolved satisfactorily, you may refer your complaint to the Financial Ombudsman Service (FOS).
+If you wish to make a complaint, you should contact our Client Services Team on +44 20 7060 5120, or email Complaints@capitalindex.com, or in writing to Capital Index (UK) Ltd, 75, King William Street, London, EC4N 7BE.
+If, after receiving a Final Response from the firm, you do not feel that your complaint has been resolved satisfactorily, you may refer your complaint to the Financial Ombudsman Service (FOS).
 See www.financial-ombudsman.org.uk for further information.